Obituary of John Lorrin Vesnefski

 At John’s request, there was no funeral services.
 His ashes will be inurned at the National Memorial Cemetary of the Pacific, the Punchbowl cemetary, in Honolulu.

 We are all the waves of one sea.
-Aloha, good friend.To plant a beautiful memorial tree in memory of John Vesnefski, please visit our Tree Store
+Aloha, good friend.To send flowers to the family or plant a tree in memory of John Vesnefski, please visit Tribute Store